-23 COMMENT: This defined term is employed in section 4(h)(7), which empowers the Board to 24 issue rules prescribing how such reviews are to be performed; section 7(h), contemplating such 25 reviews in connection with renewals of firm permits; section 10(b)(1), specifying that such reviews are available as remedies in enforcement proceedings; section 13(c), providing that the 26 27 Board may require such reviews as a condition of reinstatement after a suspension or revocation 28 of a certificate or permit; and section 18, on confidential communications, which recognizes an 29 exception for peer review.
-The rules issued by the Board under section 4(h)(7) would 30 presumably prescribe, among other things, how the requirement of independence, or non-31 affiliation, of the reviewer to the person or firm being reviewed is to be implemented.
-See also 32 Sections 6(j), 14(k) and 14(l) with regard to certificate holders who perform compilations other 33 than through a CPA firm.
+9 COMMENT: This defined term is employed in Section 4(h)(7), which empowers the Board to 10 issue rules prescribing how such reviews are to be performed; Section 7(h), contemplating such reviews in connection with renewals of firm permits; Section 10(b)(1), specifying that such 11 12 reviews are available as remedies in enforcement proceedings; Section 13(c), providing that the Board may require such reviews as a condition of reinstatement after a suspension or revocation 13 of a certificate or permit; and Section 18, on confidential communications, which recognizes an 14 15 exception for peer review.
+The rules issued by the Board under Section 4(h)(7) would presumably 16 prescribe, among other things, how the requirement of independence, or non-affiliation, of the reviewer to the person or firm being reviewed is to be implemented.
+See also Sections 6(j), 14(k) 17 18 and 14(1) with regard to certificate holders who perform compilations other than through a CPA 19 firm.
+20

-(o) "Permit" means a permit to practice as a CPA firm issued under Section 7 of this Act or corresponding provisions of prior law or under corresponding provisions of the laws of other states.
+- (o) "Permit" means a permit to practice as a CPA firm issued under Section 7 of this Act or corresponding provisions of prior law or under corresponding provisions of the laws of other states. - (p) "Preparation of Financial Statements" means providing a service of any preparation of financial statements engagement to be performed in accordance with Statements on Standards for Accounting and Review Services (SSARS). - 27 28 29

-- 38

-- (p) "Principal place of business" means the office location designated by the licensee for purposes of substantial equivalency and reciprocity.
+(q) "Principal place of business" means the office location designated by the licensee for purposes of substantial equivalency and reciprocity.

-- 40 41

-42 COMMENT: "Principal place of business" has been defined to assure consistency in the use of 43 that term.
-Under substantial equivalency, a licensee must obtain a certificate from the state business.
-Because states have adopted more than one statutory definition of "principal place of business," both AICPA and NASBA agree that the simple definition above will not only enhance mobility, but also be easier to implement and enforce.
+32 COMMENT: "Principal place of business" has been defined to assure consistency in the use of 33 that term.
+Under substantial equivalency, a licensee must obtain a certificate from the state board 34 in the state where the licensee has an office and establishes it as the principal place of business.
+35 Because states have adopted more than one statutory definition of "principal place of business," 36 both AICPA and NASBA agree that the simple definition above will not only enhance mobility, 37 but also be easier to implement and enforce.